 Interview: Pat Healy talks about The Innkeepers

-Ti West did it again, in The Innkeepers Pat Healy stars alongside Sara Paxton in the scary yet gripping horror movie.
+Ti West has done it again.
+In The Innkeepers Pat Healy stars alongside Sara Paxton in the scary yet gripping horror movie.
 Healy answered our questions and revealed the secrets behind his character.

 I recently watched and reviewed The Innkeepers, and really enjoyed it.
 How did you find working on it, and with director Ti West?